Third Lanark A.C.: After liquidation

-After Third Lanark went into liquidation some Third Lanark fans began supporting other local clubs like Queen's Park or Clyde, and others began supporting the Old Firm.
+After Third Lanark went into liquidation, some Third Lanark fans began supporting other local clubs such as Queen's Park or Clyde, and others began supporting the Old Firm.
 The nearby Junior club Pollok also received many new fans.
 Although most other Scottish teams that went into liquidation were later reformed as amateur sides, there was no such resurrection for Third Lanark for many years.
 It has been suggested that this was because there was such a prolonged period of downfall for Third Lanark that many fans felt too tired of what had gone on at the club to try to bring it back.

 A youth team later adopted the name "Third Lanark Athletic" (playing at Rosebank Park), as did a ladies' team.
 Occasionally exhibition matches were staged at Cathkin with a scratch Third Lanark team.
 Former Glasgow MP Sir Teddy Taylor bought the company name "Third Lanark Athletic Club Ltd" from the sequestrators in 1967, when there remained the possibility of the club continuing in another form.